Granite Railway: History

-In 1830, a new section of the railway called the Incline was added to haul granite from the Pine Ledge Quarry to the railway level 84 ft below.
+In 1830, a new section of the railway, called the "Incline", was added to haul granite from the Pine Ledge Quarry to the railway level 84 ft below.
 Wagons moved up and down the 315 ft long incline in an endless conveyor belt.
 The incline continued in operation until the 1940s.

 The railway introduced several important inventions, including railway switches or frogs, the turntable, and double-truck railroad cars.
 Gridley Bryant never patented his inventions, believing they should be for the benefit of all.

 The novelty of the new railroad attracted tourists who journeyed out from Boston to witness the revolutionary technology in person.
 Notable visitors such as statesman Daniel Webster and English actress Fanny Kemble were early witnesses to the new railway.
 Miss Kemble described her 1833 visit in her journal.

-The Granite Railway was the site of one of the first fatal railway accidents in the United States, on July 25, 1832, when the wagon containing Thomas B. Achuas of Cuba derailed as he and three other tourists were taking a tour.
-The accident occurred while the wagon—empty of stone but now carrying the four passengers—was ascending the Incline on its return trip and a cable broke.
+On July 25, 1832, the Granite Railway was the site of one of the first fatal railway accidents in the United States, when the wagon containing Thomas B. Achuas of Cuba derailed as he and three other tourists were taking a tour.
+The accident occurred while the wagon, empty of stone but now carrying the four passengers, was ascending the Incline on its return trip and a cable broke.
 The occupants of the car were thrown over a cliff, approximately 35 ft.
 Achuas was killed and the three other passengers were badly injured.

 In 1871, the Old Colony and Newport Railway took over the original right-of-way of the Granite Railway, replacing its track with contemporary construction, and steam trains then took granite from the quarries directly to Boston without need of barges from the Neponset River.
 This portion of the Old Colony Railroad through Quincy and Milton was later absorbed into the New York, New Haven and Hartford Railroad.
-During the early twentieth century, metal channels were laid over the old granite rails on the Incline and motor trucks were hauled up and down on a cable.
+During the early 20th century, metal channels were laid over the old granite rails on the Incline, and motor trucks were hauled up and down on a cable.
 Passenger service on the Granite Branch (West Quincy Branch) ended on September 30, 1940; freight service was abandoned in stages from 1941 to 1973.

 Most of the right of way of the railway was eventually incorporated into much of the Southeast Expressway in Milton and Quincy.